Technical specifications

 For detailed information on Shapefiles visit [Learn OSM](http://learnosm.org/en/osm-data/file-formats/#shapefiles).

-OpenStreetMap data model
+## OpenStreetMap data model

 The conceptual model used in OpenStreetMap to describe [spatial features](https://wiki.openstreetmap.org/wiki/Elements) relies on three geometric primitives: *nodes*, *lines* and *relations* to represent points in space, linear or areal features (closed lines) and relations between elements respectively.

-Each map element in OpenStreetMap has its attributes directly attached in form of so called tags.
-Read more about the OpenStreetMap data model and in the next section on differences between GIS and OSM.
+Each map element in OpenStreetMap has its attributes directly attached in form of so called [`tags`](http://wiki.openstreetmap.org/wiki/Tags).
+Read more about the [OpenStreetMap data model](https://www.mapbox.com/mapping/osm-data-model/) and in the [next section on differences between GIS and OSM](/open-data-openstreetmap/technical-specifications/technical-difference-between-osm-and-gis.md).